(Last updated on 12/08/2024)

 Tip: You can also travel from Mérida to Badajoz by train or bus.

 Mérida to Badajoz by train: the morning train journey from Mérida to Badajoz takes 45 minutes; evening train journeys (after 5pm) from Badajoz to Mérida range between 34 minutes (Alvia service) and 51 minutes (Regional Exprés service).
-For timetables, prices and tickets, visit Renfe’s website.
+Check train times and buy tickets

-Mérida to Badajoz by bus: morning bus journeys from Mérida to Badajoz range between 50 minutes to 1 hour and 50 minutes; evening bus journeys (after 5pm) from Badajoz to Mérida range from 50 minutes to 1 hour.
-For timetables, prices and tickets, visit Alsa’s website.
+Mérida to Badajoz by coach: morning coach journeys from Mérida to Badajoz range between 50 minutes to 1 hour and 50 minutes; evening coach journeys (after 5pm) from Badajoz to Mérida range from 50 minutes to 1 hour.
+Check coach times and buy tickets

 Cáceres